FAQs

 Who decides who can access what semen, based on what objective qualifications?
 What is the screening process for applicants?

 What safeguard(s), if any, will be put in place to assure breed purity in the distant future of semen use?
-Will new breeds be allowed to access the bank or only breeds in existence when semen was collected?

-At this time, only purebred AKC registered dogs will be permitted to use AKC PPB.
-Furthermore, each use of stored semen will be via an application process, which will include such questions as, “why is this proposed breeding necessary and appropriate for the preservation of this breed?”
-New breeds will be able to utilize AKC PPB once they are fully approved by AKC, but AKC PPB semen will not be used to create new breeds.
+Only purebred AKC registered dogs will be permitted to use AKC PPB, and DNA testing for parentage is required for any frozen semen use.
+Furthermore, each use of stored semen will be via an application process, which will include such questions as, “Why is this proposed breeding necessary and appropriate for the preservation of this breed?”

 When can the semen be used?